dnmfarrell/berrybrew/doc/berrybrew.md

 Registers a custom installation within the Perl instance directory that was placed there outside of `berrybrew`.

+This allows you to copy in other portable Strawberry Perl instances from elsewhere on your system, or from remote systems and have them operate under the `berrybrew` umbrella.

 ##### remove

 Usage:  `berrybrew remove <version>`